 One of the most important tips to include is that employees should overcommunicate.
 Encourage them to ask for clarification if they have any doubts.
 Remote workers should share progress regularly, keeping in mind that their managers can’t stop by and see their work, like they can in an office setting.
 Managers should schedule regular 1:1 meetings with remote employees to ask how they’re feeling and ensure that the employee has the support they need—both emotional and professional.

-Ultimately, remote work policies have to be company-specific so they align with your company culture and values.
-Addressing these topics in your policy will help employees and managers stay on the same page and make a smoother transition to working from home.
+Ultimately, these policies have to be company-specific so they align with your company culture and values.
+Addressing these topics in your policy will help employees and managers who work remotely stay on the same page and make a smoother transition to working from home.